Dealing with Traumatic Brain Injury

 You should never minimize the effect of a blow or trauma to the head.
 Even a minor TBI in which the individual does not lose consciousness can result in ongoing problems with speech, vision, coordination and thinking ability.
 In adults, these symptoms can affect their ability to work and function.
 In children, TBIs may cause problems with learning or behavior.
 People with brain injuries may realize something is wrong but not be able to explain it clearly, partly because the brain is affected and partly because the symptoms may be subtle.
 If you yourself have a TBI, you may not even recognize that your thinking is impaired.

 Anyone who has had even a minor TBI should receive prompt medical attention.
 As the TBI heals, symptoms should gradually decrease.
 If symptoms persist beyond a week or two, however, the patient should be reassessed by a medical professional, preferably one who has experience with TBI, such as a neurologist or speech-language pathologist.
-TBIs can be treated, but treatment should begin as early as possible, as otherwise the brain begins to compensate for the injury, which can make things worse.
-Patients who develop severe headaches, seizures, loss of consciousness or major behavior changes should receive immediate medical attention.
+TBIs can be treated, but treatment should begin as early as possible, or otherwise, the brain begins to compensate for the injury, which can make things worse.
+Patients who develop severe headaches, seizures, loss of consciousness, or major behavior changes should receive immediate medical attention.